xp44mm/Notebook/RxInAction/09 Partitioning and combining observables.md

     this IObservable<IObservable<TSource>> sources)
 ```

 These overloads let you add `Merge` or `Concat` as part of a broader pipeline; for example, when a source observable emits a value that'll be transformed into another observable (like one that represents an asynchronous operation).
-Suppose you want to create an observable from the textchanged event of a text box, and when the text changes, you want to make a call to a remote search service and show all the results from all the searches.
+Suppose you want to create an observable from the text-changed event of a text box, and when the text changes, you want to make a call to a remote search service and show all the results from all the searches.

 ```C#
 var texts = new[] {"Hello", "World"}